ballerina-platform/module-ballerinax-aws.s3/amazons3/API_Design.md

 # + ifMatch - Return the object only if its entity tag (ETag) is the same as the one specified.
 # + ifNoneMatch - Return the object only if its entity tag (ETag) is different from the one specified.
 # + range - Downloads the specified range bytes of an object.
-public type GetObjectHeaders record {
+public type ObjectRetrievalHeaders record {
     string modifiedSince?;
     string unModifiedSince?;
     string ifMatch?;